 This spectacular new white beach kitchen was designed with a love for the water in mind

-The house is not large, but the client wanted the kitchen area to be the main aspect of the design and to be comfortable and serene.
+The house is not large, but the client wanted the kitchen area to be the main aspect of the design.
+Ideally, the space would be comfortable and serene.
 The windows were optimized for the maximum view from the eat in kitchen area.
 The large island was designed for grandchildren to enjoy and to use for buffet dining when cooking outside.
-The laundry also is a “prep” kitchen that has an additional refrigerator and is where small appliances are stored on the counter -to keep the main kitchen counters clutter free.
+The laundry room also is a “prep” kitchen that has an additional refrigerator.
+Small appliances are stored on the counter here to keep the main kitchen counters clutter free.

 The back splash was tricky, and, when the client and I originally chose it, her husband had a fit!